India and Pakistan drawn in same group at T20 World Cup 2026

 The March 8 final is scheduled for the western Indian city of Ahmedabad but would be moved to Colombo if Pakistan reach it.

-A military conflict between the nuclear-armed neighbours in May overshadowed the subsequent Asia Cup 2025 in which India refused to accept the winners’ trophy from Asian Cricket Council chief Mohsin Naqvi who is Pakistan’s interior minister.
+A military conflict between the nuclear-armed neighbours in May overshadowed the subsequent Asia Cup 2025 in which India refused to accept the winners’ trophy from Asian Cricket Council chief Mohsin Naqvi, who is Pakistan’s interior minister.

-The teams in the tournament have been divided into five groups of four with the top two advancing to the Super Eight phase.
+The teams in the tournament have been divided into five groups of four, with the top two advancing to the Super Eight phase.
 The top four in that will qualify for the semifinals.

 Defending champions India will begin their Group A campaign against the United States in Mumbai on February 7.